 Pirated software or warez is a serious issue for the computer industry.
 Computer Hope will not assist users with pirated software or help users with locating it.
 Below are reasons why you shouldn't purchase or install pirated software.

 - It's illegal.
 If caught, you, your parents, or your company can be stuck with a large fine.

-- One of the most common ways to get computer viruses, Trojans, and other malware.
-This includes key loggers and other logging software that may be installed with the program that can be used to steal passwords and other sensitive data.
+- Piracy is one of the most common ways to get computer viruses, Trojans, and other malware.
+Pirated software can also includes key loggers and other logging software that may be installed with the program that can be used to steal passwords and other sensitive data.

 - If the program was burned or created improperly it can cause it not to work or other problems with your computer.

 - If it doesn't include a CD-KEY or other valid identification number or the developer marked it as invalid you won't be able to install or run the program.

 - If you're buying pirated software and it doesn't work, it's almost impossible to get a refund of your money.